The name is given quite appropriately here. If you see an armyworm, then there may be hundreds more to follow.

 Shake well and apply the soapy water solution to your lawn to stimulate lawn armyworms’ movement to the surface.
 This way, natural predators like birds can catch and eat them.

 Another method is to suffocate the armyworms.
-As you go around picking them off, carry a bucket full of hot, soapy water.
-Pick the critters off your plants and drop them into the bucket to suffocate and kill them.
+As you go around picking them off your plants, carry a bucket full of hot, soapy water.
+Pick them off and drop them into the bucket to suffocate and kill them.

 7. Turn the Soil

-As you near the end of the gardening season, be prepared to till and turn up the soil to expose any pupae and/or eggs that might be hiding.
+As you near the end of the gardening season, be prepared to till and turn up the soil to expose any larvae and/or eggs that might be hiding.

-This will reveal the critters to hungry predators in the area.
+This will reveal them to hungry predators in the area.

 8. Birds